 I would have also chosen a different glitter colour (possibly gold).
 I was worried that the gold glitter would be too much gold on the table so went with a white glitter instead.
 In the light the white reflects green, and there could have been a lot more sparkle :)

-I also didn’t have a torch with me (we have one, I just didn’t have it) and ended up having to blow all the air bubbles myself – some which were a bit difficult to reach in the center.
+I also didn’t have a torch with me (we have one, I just didn’t have it) and ended up having to blow all the air bubbles myself – some which were a bit difficult to reach in the centre.

-Oh, and if anyone has a dog, you know how hard it is to be in a completely dog hair free zone!
+Oh, and if anyone has a dog, you know how hard it is to be in a completely dog hair-free zone!
 (I had to go back in and pick a few out by hand, so that might have contributed to some of the dips).